sadaigm/ai-as-agent/README.md

 The platform also allows users to extend the functionality of their AI agents by adding external tools, such as fetching weather data, making it a versatile solution for a wide range of use cases.
 With its split-layout design, **AI Agent UI** ensures a seamless user experience for both configuring agents and displaying real-time responses.

 **AI Agent UI** goes beyond basic interactions, with plans to include advanced features like customizable **AI Roles** to define specialized agent behaviors (e.g., Assistant, Researcher) and a dedicated **AI Tools Page** to manage integrated tools.
-These features are in active development to further enhance the platform’s capabilities.
+These features are in active development to further enhance the platform's capabilities.

 Designed with flexibility in mind, **AI Agent UI** is the ideal tool for users looking to build, test, and manage diverse AI agents, all while leveraging powerful open-source AI models and tools.